Breadcrumb

 1. Overview of MS Program Requirements

-The academic requirements for the Master of Science degree in Computer Science consist of: (1) completion of the course requirements (48 units total), and (2) the capstone experience (comprehensive examination. project, or thesis).
-MS students also take a course that satisfies the professional development requirement.
-The remainder of this section gives an outline of these requirements.
-For the complete description of the MS program requirements see the UCR catalog.
+The academic requirements for the Master of Science degree in Computer Science consist of two components: (1) completion of the course requirements (a total of 48 units) and (2) the capstone experience, which can be fulfilled through a comprehensive examination, project, or thesis.
+MS students must also complete a course that satisfies the professional development requirement.
+The remainder of this section outlines these requirements.
+For a complete description of the MS program requirements, please refer to the UCR General Catalog

 Course Requirements